 - Why do my hands feel tight?

-- Why my head and face feel tight?
+- Why does my stomach feel tight?

-- Why does my stomach feel tight and bloated?
+- Why does my leg feel tight?

-- Why does my chest feel tight when i run?
+- Why does my chest feel tight?